 - Touch the Delete App button again to confirm.

-For several versions of the iOS operating system the process for deleting apps has involved tapping and holding on an app until it starts to shake.
+For several versions of the iOS operating system, the process of deleting apps has involved tapping and holding on to an app until it starts to shake.
 You can then tap the x on the app icon to delete it.

-How to Delete Apps Through Settings on an iPhone 11
+How to Go Through the Settings Menu to Delete Apps on an iPhone 11 (Guide with Pictures)

 Step 1: Tap the Settings icon.